-The MySQL Enterprise Service Manager alerts you of Threshold breaches in the following ways:
+MySQL Enterprise Service Manager alerts you of threshold breaches in the following ways:

-- Events: If an Advisor's defined Threshold is breached, an Event is generated and displayed on the Events page.
+- Events: If an Advisor's defined Threshold is breached, an Event is generated and displayed in the Events view.
 This is the default alert method. - Notifications: MySQL Enterprise Service Manager can be configured to send alerts by e-mail, or SNMP traps.
 These methods must be configured and are not enabled by default.